JeffDeCola/my-cheat-sheets/development/source-version-control/git-cheat-sheet/README.md

 This [article](https://help.github.com/articles/removing-sensitive-data-from-a-repository)
 will show you how to scrub the file permanently.

-## MY NOTES - HOW I CREATE A REPO
+## MY NOTES - HOW I CREATE A LOCAL/REMOTE REPO

-First, I create a repo on GitHub.
+First, I create my remote repo on GitHub.

-Then I clone the repo to my local machine and check it out,
+Then I clone the remote repo to my local machine and check it out,

 ```bash
 git clone https://github.com/JeffDeCola/<REPONAME>.git